MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-csharp-aspnet-core.md

    ![New ASP.NET Core Web Application dialog box](../ide/media/new-project-csharp-aspnet-web-app-mvc.png)

+### About your solution

+This solution follows the Model-View-Controller (MVC) architectural pattern that separates an app into three main components:

+* **Models** include classes that represent the data of the app.
+The model classes use validation logic to enforce business rules for that data.
+Typically, model objects retrieve and store model state in a database.
+* **Views** are the components that display the app's user interface (UI).
+Generally, this UI displays the model data.
+* **Controllers** include classes that handle browser requests.
+They retrieve model data and call view templates that return a response.
+In an MVC app, the view displays only the information; the controller handles and responds to user input and interaction.

+The MVC pattern helps you create apps that are easier to test and update than traditional monolithic apps.

-### Tour your solution
+## Tour your solution

  1. The project template creates a solution with a single ASP.NET Core project that is named **MyCoreApp**.
 Expand the project node to expose its contents.

     ![ASP.NET Solution Explorer in Visual Studio](../ide/media/csharp-aspnet-solution-explorer-mycoreapp.png)

- 2. Open the *HomeController.cs* file from the **Controllers** folder.
+ 1. Open the *HomeController.cs* file from the **Controllers** folder.

      ![HomeController.cs file in the Solution Explorer in Visual Studio](../ide/media/csharp-aspnet-solution-explorer-home-controller.png)

- 3. View the *HomeController.cs*
+ 1. View the *HomeController.cs*

      ![HomeController.cs in the Visual Studio code window](../ide/media/csharp-aspnet-home-controller-code.png)

- 4. The project also has a **Views** folder that contains other folders that map to each controller (as well as one for **Shared** views).
+ 1. The project also has a **Views** folder that contains other folders that map to each controller (as well as one for **Shared** views).
 For example, the view CSHTML file (an extension of HTML) for the */Home/About* path would be at *Views/Home/About.cshtml*.
 Open that file.

      ![About.cshtml file in the Solution Explorer in Visual Studio](../ide/media/csharp-aspnet-solution-explorer-view-about.png)

- 5. This CSHTML file uses the Razor syntax to render HTML based on a combination of standard tags and inline C#.
+ 1. This CSHTML file uses the Razor syntax to render HTML based on a combination of standard tags and inline C#.

      ![About.cshtml in the Visual Studio code window](../ide/media/csharp-aspnet-about-cshtml-code.png)

    >[!NOTE]
    > To learn more about this, see the [Get started with C# and ASP.NET using the Razor syntax](/aspnet/web-pages/overview/getting-started/introducing-razor-syntax-c) page.

- 6. The solution also contains a *wwwroot* folder that is the root for your website.
+ 1. The solution also contains a *wwwroot* folder that is the root for your website.
 You can put static site content, such as CSS, images, and JavaScript libraries, directly at the paths you'd want them to be at when the site is deployed.

      ![wwwroot folder in the Solution Explorer in Visual Studio](../ide/media/csharp-aspnet-solution-wwwroot.png)

- 7. There are also a variety of configuration files that serve to manage the project, its packages, and the application at runtime.
+ 1. There are also a variety of configuration files that serve to manage the project, its packages, and the application at runtime.
 For example, the default application [configuration](/aspnet/core/fundamentals/configuration) is stored in *appsettings.json*.
 However, you can override some/all of these settings on a per-environment basis, such as by providing an *appsettings.Development.json* file for the **Development** environment.

      ![Configuration files in the Solution Explorer in Visual Studio](../ide/media/csharp-aspnet-solution-explorer-config-files.png)